-• timeout (number) - maximum number of seconds to wait for a message
+• timeout (number) - maximum number of seconds to wait for a message channel object: is empty()

 Return If timeout is specified, and there is no message in the channel for the duration of the timeout, then the return value is nil.
 If the channel is closed, then the return value is nil.
 Otherwise, the return value is the message placed on the channel by channel:put().